 CCNet, representing the evolution of the Efroymson Coaches Network, offers real assurance that some of the conservation community’s best tools, brightest insights and most hopeful strategies will be shared freely, distributed broadly and implemented effectively among conservation practitioners throughout the world.

 CCNet has developed a global reach since being chartered in 2009 by the World Wildlife Fund, The Nature Conservancy, Greening Australia and Foundations of Success.
-As of 2014, a network of nine formal CCNet Franchises supports more than 300 Coaches from more than 82 organizations operating in 56 countries on five continents.
+As of 2018, a network of fourteen formal CCNet Franchises supports more than 650 Coaches from more than 200 organizations operating in over 60 countries on all continents.